|

 complication related

-to Cerebral Palsy is severe asphyxia.
-Asphyxia is the
+to Cerebral Palsy is severe asphyxia, a

 - The child's breathing is restricted by the